afrancl/BinauralLocalizationCNN/README.md

     * An example set of parameeters can be found for testing in `slurm_CNN_spherical_testing_francl.sh` and in `slurm_CNN_spherical_training_francl.sh`.
 3. Networks weights can be downloaded at: https://www.dropbox.com/sh/af6vaotxt41i7pe/AACfTzMxMLfv-Edmn33S4gTpa?dl=0

-2. The model should be nervegrams with their associated metadata saved into tensorflow records.
+2. The model input should be nervegrams with their associated metadata saved into tensorflow records.
 The cochlear model we use is the [PyCochleagram package ](https://github.com/mcdermottLab/pycochleagram).
 We have a wrapper to transform stereo `.wav` files into the proper input available here: https://github.com/afrancl/BinauralDataGen
+    * The precomputed training data that were used to train the original model can be downloaded here: https://drive.google.com/drive/folders/1pUyMmkurxEWFeofbLKy5-QVWrcMbM8Wz?usp=sharing